ccastr13/Blog-TechMuffinDocs/content/about/main/index.md

   I am a consultant at Microsoft where I work to help Micosoft's customers  drive adaptive and dynamic solutions in cloud optimization and infrastructure on Azure.
 However, this site isn't made to focus on Azure.
 I created this site for 3 reasons:

-  - To learn RStudio for the fun of it
+  - To learn how to build a blog using RStudio for the fun of it
   - To remind myself of database concepts
   - To hone in on my technical writing skills

+  *Emphasis on "the fun of it"*

-  More about me,I studied computer science, finishing my bachelor's in 2020 ( in the midst of a pandemic).
+  More about me, I studied computer science, finishing my bachelor's in 2020 (in the midst of a pandemic).
 I love making beautiful charts, the declarative programming language SQL, salsa dancing, coffee, and tea.

   This blog is built with blogdown and Hugo, and deployed using Netlify.